-Benefits and facilitiesCreating a good standard of living and a strong sense of community on the plantations is critical to attracting and retaining employees.
+Benefits and facilitiesCreating a good standard of living and a strong sense of community on the plantations is critical to attracting and retaining employees, particularly given the remote location in which we operate.
 REA encourages employees to bring their families to live on the plantation as this improves morale and creates a more balanced community.
 REA is conscious that living in a remote location can be challenging and encourages all staff to leave the plantation on a regular basis by taking long weekends in addition to their annual leave allowance.

-In 2008, the group established a foundation to manage the network of schools across the estates.
-The foundation now manages 28 schools, including 13 pre-schools, 14 primary schools and one secondary school.
-There are approximately 700 pre-school children, 1,800 primary school children and 200 secondary school students enrolled in the group’s school system.
+In 2008, the group established a foundation to manage the network of schools across the estates that are authorised in accordance with government regulations.
+The foundation manages 28 schools, including 13 pre-schools, 14 primary schools and one secondary school.
+At the end of 2019, there were 2,617 students (434 pre-school, 1,964 primary school and 219 secondary school children) enrolled in the group’s school system.

-External healthcare provision is extremely limited in the remote locations of the group’s operations.
-The group, therefore, has established a network of 18 healthcare clinics to treat employees, their families and members of the local communities.
-There is a team of two doctors, 16 paramedics, 12 midwives, one permanent dentist and one pharmacist on site.
-Training in first aid and basic life support is provided throughout the group operations and an additional programme has been introduced to promote better health and to educate workers in the prevention of harm and disease.
-Monthly immunisation programmes are provided for families, including polio-immunisation in collaboration with external medical professionals as part of the Indonesian government programme.
-Blood and lung tests are conducted twice a year to check for chemical exposure in workers who come into regular contact with pesticides.
+Monthly immunisation programmes are provided for families, including polio-immunisation in collaboration with external medical professionals as part of an Indonesian government programme.
+Blood and lung tests are conducted twice a year to check for chemical exposure in workers who come into regular contact with pesticides and other chemicals.
 If workers test positive for pesticide exposure, they are rotated out of spraying into other roles.
 Random drug testing is conducted throughout the year to prevent drug usage and addiction amongst employees.